 For now, all we can do is our part as individuals and hope that Mother Nature shows mercy.

 Happiness Is Not A Destination.
 Happiness Is A Decision.

 Decide On The Reality You Want To Live!” ― WesamFawzi

 For some reason, it’s also becoming more 'popular' to not plan for the future, especially in spiritual groups.
 They all say: you can't live in the past, or in the future because they do not exist.
 Totally true but...Many people misunderstand these expressions.
-Instead they excuse themselves when things do not work out for them, because they allow the monkey mind syndrome take control of their life journey.
+Instead, they excuse themselves when things do not work out for them because they allow the monkey mind syndrome to take control of their life journey.

 A human mind is a wandering mind and a wandering mind is an unhappy mind.
 The ability to think about what is not happening can be an emotional roller-coaster.

 “The past is behind, learn from it.
 The future is ahead, prepare for it.
 The present is here, live it.”

 While I enjoy the “moments” of every day I can’t help but move my mind forward by envisioning the future.
 Why?
 For me, it becomes exhilarating to think about my possible future.
 Both living in the moment and picturing our future can rejuvenate us all.

 My article about the greywater system we installed a year ago was an example.
 The enjoyment of planning and doing has today many years later become a blessing.
 (Harvesting Rain & Greywater)

 At all times pay attention to the present; surround yourselves with positive joyful people and things you love, because that way we are building a foundation for happiness.